-Discover the origins of fascinating Wells-Next-the-Sea
+Discover the origins & fascinating history of Wells-Next-the-Sea

 Seaside resort, wildlife wilderness, fishing port and old world town, Wells is a must-see destination for anyone visiting North Norfolk.
 With amusement arcades, fish & chips, ice cream, crab fishing, beach sunbathing and swimming, it provides all the things that visitors want without having lost any of its picturesque historical character.

 Mentioned in Domesday Book, the town derives its name from the many clear spring wells, at one time over 180 of them, in the town.
 Early on it became both a fishing port, sending its small ships as far as Iceland, and a supplier of grain to London as long ago as the 1300s.
 It was a major importer of coal in the 1500s supplying the miners of the north east in return with wheat for their bread and malt for their beer.

 One reason why it is has preserved its character is that it was until recent times a manufacturing town, once supplying huge quantities of malt to the Dutch and then latterly to London breweries.
 It was, in the eighteenth century, nationally important as a producer of malt.
 The iconic maltings and granaries, now turned to new uses make its working quay a fascinating place to visit.
 An impressive feature of the harbour is the large granary building with its distinctive overhanging gantry.
 Built in 1903, the granary has now been turned into luxury flats with magnificent views of the harbour.